mucks/speedrun-survivors/README.md

 ### Token
-Launch without a token but keep track of player scores (in-game gold) - try to gain followers, generate hype and then do an airdrop to players and or twitter followers or galxe quest etc.
+Launch without a token but keep track of player scores (in-game gold) - do an airdrop to players and or twitter followers or galxe quest etc.

 This token could then be used to:
 - buy NFTs, upgrades etc.